Browse Exhibits (14 total)

 This page is going to serve to show the dominance of Trinity Tennis in the 1960s and 70s.
 This dominance came as the result of an extremely deep team.
 Though there were numerous superstars, the ability of every single member of the team to win big matches consistently was critical.
 This dynasty is comprable to many of the most historic American sporting dynasties, such as the current Alabama football squad, the New England Patriots, and more recent Golden State Warriors.
 This era was very impressive for a college tennis team, and this exhibit serves to show how impressive they were, and how depth of talent played the biggest role in this success.

 This exhibit examines the generational ideologies athletes, both players and coaches, have felt pressured by while being involved in Trinity University atheltics.
-Over many generations it seems as though younger generations at Trinity have different ideas on how thier team's and coaches have pushed them in a game day situation where they felt as though an injury could restrain them from playing.
+Over many generations it seems as though younger generations at Trinity have different ideas on how their teams and coaches have pushed them in a game day situation where they felt as though an injury could restrain them from playing.

 During the 1990s, the Trinity women's soccer program (TUWS) started their dominating run that continues into the current day.
 This exhibit dives into the state of women's soccer at the time and the inner workings of the program itself that gives insight into what has made the program into the powerhouse that it is today.